Constitution

 Subsection F: The Head of the Honor Board

-1) The Office of the Head of the Honor Board may be held by only one person at any one time.
+The Office of the Head of the Honor Board may be held by only one person at any one time.

-3) The Head of the Honor Board shall direct the consideration of cases arising from the possible violation of the Honor Code.
+- Calling and presiding over meetings of the Social and Academic Honor Boards.
+The Head of the Honor Board shall direct the consideration of cases arising from the possible violation of the Honor Code.

-5) The Head of the Honor Board shall administer an arbitrary selection of the four rotating members of the Social Honor Board.
+- Administering an arbitrary selection of the four rotating members of the Social Honor Board.

-7) The Head of the Honor Board is a member of the Executive Board.
+- Being a member of the Executive Board.

 Section II: Authority

-The President shall have the authority to interpret the Constitution when necessary in consultation with the Head of the Honor Board and another member of the Executive Board.
+Presidential Authority: The President shall have the authority to interpret the Constitution when necessary in consultation with the Head of the Honor Board and another member of the Executive Board.

-ARTICLE IV THE REPRESENTATIVE COUNCIL
+ARTICLE IV: THE REPRESENTATIVE COUNCIL

 Section I: Composition and Purpose